 Participants are encouraged to use licensed dependent care providers whenever possible.
-If not licensed, the service must be provided by a dependent care provider who cares for children outside of the participant's home.
-Reimbursement will be up to \$15 per day, per child for both licensed and unlicensed childcare providers. based on the cost of the services and contract requirements up to the maximum dollar amount based on the county the customer resides in: Dawson, Forsyth, Hall, Lumpkin will be reimbursed at a max of \$110 per child per week.
+Reimbursement will be based on the cost of the services and contract requirements up to the maximum dollar amount based on the county the customer resides in: Dawson, Forsyth, Hall, Lumpkin will be reimbursed at a max of \$110 per child per week.
 All other counties will be reimbursed at a max of \$90 per child per week.
 If not licensed, the service must be provided by a dependent care provider who cares for children outside of the participant's home and will be reimbursed at a rate of \$15 per child per day.
 Dependent care costs will be reimbursed to the participant.
 Payments are based on receipts from the dependent care provider and include verification of a child's attendance record and verification of class attendance by the participant.
 Payments will be made biweekly and will depend on timely receipt of the specified documentation.